 310 As David Musto noted: "The most passionate support for legal prohibition of narcotics has been associated with fear of a given drug's effect on a specific minority.
 Certain drugs were dreaded, because they seemed to undermine essential social restrictions, which kept these groups under control: cocaine was supposed to enable blacks to withstand bullets which would kill normal persons and to stimulate sexual assault.
 Fear that smoking opium facilitated sexual contact between Chinese and white Americans was also a factor in its total prohibition.
-Chicanos [Mexicans] in the South West were believed to be incited to violence by smoking marijuana. . . .
+Chicanos [Mexicans] in the South West were believed to be incited to violence by smoking marijuana.
 In each instance, use of a particular drug was attributed to an identifiable and threatening minority group."
-MUSTO, THE AMERICAN DISEASE (1973) 245 rather the users which were considered a problem and needed to be dealt with.
+MUSTO, THE AMERICAN DISEASE (1973) 245 dealt with.
 As Bonnie and Whitebread documented, it was ignorance and racism that brought these laws into being, and Musto and others have noted the "coincidence" that these drugs were criminalized at a time when there was an intense crisis between the drug-linked group and the rest of society.